 Most beautiful mahogany ever.

-I have been carving wood for 50 years, I enjoy carving woods with distinct grains, the grain sometimes dictate the forms I carve.
-Never have I experienced more beautiful mahogany than the last remaining piece of the historic Old Anguilla Tree, I bought in 1980 from the gentleman on whose land the grew.
+I have been carving wood for 50 years.
+I enjoy carving woods with distinct grains with the grain sometimes dictating the forms I carve.
+Never have I experienced a more beautiful mahogany than the last remaining piece of the historic Old Anguilla Tree I bought in 1980 from the gentleman on whose land the grew.

 The following is part of an article written by a noted local historian for The Anguilla NEWSPAPER celebrating Anguilla Day.

 “Like Anguillians, two renowned unique trees, though not indigenous to Anguilla, played significant roles in the Island’s culture and its history.
 These were the Mahogany tree and the Milky Thorn tree.

 The Mahogany tree was actually the name given to the central area of business and commerce, where peasant farmers, fishermen, butchers and other vendors sold their goods in an era when Anguilla was but a stranger to economic development.

 This tree provided a central place where public notices were posted and important meetings were held.
 It was one of the key places on the Island for casual social interaction.
 The tree was the scene where Island folk from all walks of life chanced to meet and chat about Island issues.
 The Mahogany tree was the site of one of the Island’s main stand pipes where many way-worn travelers would stop to “cup their hands” and bow a bit to savor a cool, refreshing drink of water.
 It has been the scene of many Island stories, and it had heard many stories from the folk who gathered beneath its faithful bows.